rootslab/qap/Readme.md

 ```

 > List all pattern occurrences into a String or Buffer data.
-> It returns a new array of indexes, or it populates an array passed as the last argument to parse method
+> It returns a new array of indexes, or populates an array passed as the last argument to parse method.

 ```javascript
 // slower with String